 Who’s Really Holding the Leash?

-It’s been over a year since our mini Golden-doodle, Teddy, came into our lives and completely took over our hearts.
-He’s the joy of our two boys and, without much effort, became our very hairy fluffy child.
+It’s been over a year since our mini golden-doodle, Teddy, came into our lives and completely took over our hearts.
+He’s the joy of our two boys and, without much effort, became our very hairy third child.
 We adore him.

 What I didn’t expect was how much he would teach me.